 - Using your medical records to establish your potential need for ongoing care in the future

 Potentially Recoverable Damages in a Medical Malpractice Case

-If you or your lawyer are able to establish the responsible party’s liability for your injuries, you may be able to recover compensation for your damages.
+If you or your legal representative are able to establish the responsible party’s liability for your injuries, you may be able to recover compensation for your damages.

 In general, the following damages may be available in a medical malpractice lawsuit:

 - Lost wages for the time you missed at work due to your injuries

 - Pain and suffering caused by your injuries

 Tragically, medical negligence can also have fatal consequences.
 If your loved one lost their life due to medical negligence, a different set of damages may be available to you in a wrongful death case.
 These damages may include:

 - Pain and suffering experienced by the decedent prior to death